dougmercer/keyed/docs/install.md

     If you're a sponsor <!-- md:sponsors --> with access to `keyed-extras`, please follow the `keyed-extras` [installation documentation](https://extras.keyed.dev/install/) instead, which includes all necessary instructions for both packages.

-!!! note

-    Contributions improving the installation procedure or documentation are welcome!

 `keyed` requires some non-Python dependencies for its rendering capabilities.

 | Dependency | Required for | Installation Priority |